Colin Guske: Orlando City B

 On March 15, 2024, Guske was announced as part of Orlando City B's roster for the 2024 MLS Next Pro season.
 A day later, Guske scored the winning goal of Orlando City B's opener at Atlanta United 2 in a 3–2 win.
 On April 24, Guske was signed to a one-year MLS Next Pro contract through 2024.
 On July 2, Guske was one of two Orlando City B players to be selected for the 2024 MLS NEXT All-Star Game.
 At the conclusion of the season, Guske clocked the most minutes for any player born in 2007 in the league.

 Orlando City

 On August 4, 2024, Guske was signed to a short-term agreement to Orlando City for the club's Leagues Cup match against Atlético San Luis on the same day.
 Guske made the bench, but did not make an appearance.
 On December 16, Guske was signed to a homegrown contract through 2027, with a club option for 2028, making him the 16th homegrown player signed by the club.

 Guske made his unofficial debut on January 25, 2025 in a Florida Cup friendly match against Atlético Mineiro when he came on as an 80th-minute substitute for César Araújo.
 The match would end scoreless and be decided 6–5 in penalties in favor of Orlando City.
 On April 5, Guske made his debut when he came on as a 90th-minute substitute for Martín Ojeda in a scoreless draw with Philadelphia Union.
+Guske became the youngest Orlando City player to make a playoffs appearance on October 22 when he came on as a 75th-minute substitute for César Araújo in a 3–1 loss to the Chicago Fire.
+On March 1, 2026, Guske made his first start in a 4–2 Florida Derby loss to Inter Miami.
+Guske was sent off in the second half after receiving a second yellow card.